Talking to your child about being safe online can protect them, build trust and know how to get help.

 Some things you should remember when you talk to your child:

-- encouraging ‘no screens’ during certain times of the day, (such as putting phones away at mealtimes) can also encourage conversations without distractions
+- encouraging ‘no screens’ during certain times of the day, (such as putting phones away at mealtimes) this can also encourage conversations without distractions

 Negative experiences online